Norma Triangle: Notable landmarks and buildings

+Architecture and design

+The Norma Triangle is architecturally significant for its collection of "remodeled stucco bungalows" that define the "Hollywood Regency" and "inside-out" styles of the mid-20th century.
+Architectural critic John Chase identified the neighborhood as a primary site where 1920s Spanish Colonial Revival and English Cottage homes were theatrically redesigned to reflect the status and identity of the West Hollywood design community.
+Common features in the neighborhood include "Woolf-style" oversized entry doors, Mansard roofs, and the use of exterior ornaments such as urns and finials to create "stage-set" illusions.

 Earthquake Fault Zone

 A significant portion of the Norma Triangle neighborhood falls within the Hollywood Earthquake Fault Zone which runs from West Hollywood east to Atwater.

 According to WeHoVille, "In 2001, the City of West Hollywood identified two zones around the fault for which special rules were put in place for new development.
 Fault protection zone 1 includes land where an active fault is likely, and thus developers of new projects must conduct the fault rupture investigation.
 Fault protection zone 2 is an area less likely to contain a fault.
 Rather than conduct a fault rupture investigation in zone 2, a developer can reinforce a building’s foundation to protect it from an earthquake shake.

 The revised state map places lots on the north side of Sunset Boulevard from Londonderry Place on the west to Sweetzer Avenue on the east in the “fault rupture investigation” zone.
 Further west, the revised state map now includes lots on the south side of Sunset between Hammond Street and San Vicente Boulevard.

 In the Norma Triangle neighborhood, the state map also extends the FP1 zone over Cynthia Avenue, adding the area bordered on the south by West Vista Grande Street, on the west by Doheny Drive and on the east by North Hilldale Avenue."